asingh33/CNNGestureRecognizer/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/V7V01IK53)

 If you find my work useful, then please do consider supporting me.
-This will help me motivated and do more of such projects.
+This will help me keep motivated and do more of such projects.
 Thanks !